Imari & Imari-Inspired Porcelain

 The decoration is chinoiserie interpreted through the confident decorative language of Regency porcelain.

-The palette is vivid and balanced, combining iron red, deep cobalt blue, pink, and apple green with generous gilding.
+Color is a central strength here.
+Iron red, deep cobalt blue, pink, and apple green are anchored by extensive gilding.

-The borders are richly ornamented with geometric diaperwork, scrolling foliage, and alternating iron-red reserves heightened with gold.
+The borders are densely structured with geometric diaper patterns, scrolling elements, and iron red reserves enriched with gold.

-Condition: Very Good with some craquelure on the glaze of the foot
+Condition: Very Good, with some craquelure to the glaze on the foot

 Material: Porcelain